 LMR examines each of the 94-04 Mustang seats from the most popular to the often-overlooked options.

 Mustang GT’s and Cobras from 1994-96 had the same “Sport Seat” option.
-These were overall a comfortable seat with decent bolstering.
+These were overall a comfortable seat with decent bolstering and a split side band.
 This was arguably more comfortable than the “Sport Seats” of the 1999-04 GT cars.
 These came in both leather and cloth variants.
-The headrests are large, reminiscent to the 1987-89 Fox Body seats.
+The headrests are large, reminiscent to the 1987-89 Fox Body seats with a welted/title rounded head design.
 In addition, the seat belts did not mount to the seats themselves.
 This resulted in the seat belts being mounted to the floor.
 The Base model seats had much less bolstering and were available in cloth only.

 The 1995 GTS Mustang was the only V8 option that did not have the Sport seats.
 Unfortunately, it shared the base model seats with the V6 Cars.
 Lastly, in 1995 the Cobra R came equipped with the standard non-sport seats to save weight.

 Seat Foam was the same for all 94-98 Sport Seats, so these are a carryover from the first of the SN95 cars.
 On top of that, the GT and SVT Cobra models were equipped with the same Sport Seats.
-However, the upholstery is different only because of the small headrest.
-This is similar to the shape found on the 1990-93 Fox Body Sport Seats.
+However, the upholstery is different because of the small square/welted headrest.
+It also included the split side band and blind visible stitch not welting.
 Base seats were the same as the 94-96 cars.

 Just like the 35th Anniversary seats, the GT Sport Seats from 1999-04, and the 1999 SVT Cobra, they each had a smaller headrest.
 The GT cars had the etched Pony Logo but it was of a charcoal color to blend in with the seats for more of a subtle look.
 The 1999 Cobra seat was virtually identical with the exception of the Pony Logo.
 The Special Vehicle Team’s offering did not have an etched-in logo on the seat.
 Other than that, the seats were the same.